 Other names: Revimmune

 Historically, cyclophosphamide has been used as a treatment for people with MS who have failed to respond to other therapies and are experiencing frequent relapses with rapid progression.
-Research has shown only limited benefit at best from the treatment, and the side effects mean that it is rarely used.
+Research has shown only limited benefit from the treatment, and the side effects mean that it is rarely used.
 It is a possible candidate for use in combination therapies for MS, but there has been no research on this yet.

 How cyclophosphamide is given